CamposmDev/foxhole-automate/README.md

 3. **Locate the Binary File:**
    - After successful execution, the built executable will be located in the `dist` directory.

-## Installing from Release

-To install Foxhole Tool from a release:

-1. **Download the Latest Release:**
-   - Go to the [Releases](https://github.com/CamposmDev/foxhole-tool/releases) page.
-   - Download the latest release package (`zip` or `tar.gz` file) for your operating system.

-2. **Extract the Package:**
-   - Extract the downloaded package to a directory of your choice.

-3. **Run the Program:**
-   - Open a terminal or command prompt.
-   - Navigate to the extracted directory containing the executable.
-   - Execute the binary file:
-     ```bash
-     ./foxhole-tool   # Replace with the actual name of your binary file
-     ```

-   - You may need to make the binary file executable if it's not already:
-     ```bash
-     chmod +x foxhole-tool   # Replace with the actual name of your binary file
-     ```

 ## Contributing

-We welcome contributions to the Foxhole Tool project!
+We welcome contributions to the Foxhole Automate project!
 To contribute, please follow these steps:

 1. **Fork the Repository:**
    - Click the "Fork" button at the top right of the repository page to create a copy of the repository on your GitHub account.